Xe/site/blog/v-vvork-in-progress-2020-01-03.markdown

     3| fn main() {
 ```

 ...oh dear.
+Can someone file this as an issue for me?
+I was following the directions
+[here](https://vlang.io/docs#modules) and I wasn't able to get things working.
+I can't
+open issues myself because I've been banned from the V issue tracker, or I would have
+already.

 Can we recover this with gcc?
 Let's get the symbol name with `nm(1)`:

 ```console
 $ nm hellomodule.o  | grep print_1_1'$'